ethereum-optimism/design-docs/solidity/revert-strings-to-custom-error-migration.md

 # Proposed Solution - Revert and Custom Errors

 All errors returned from Optimism Smart Contracts should use `revert` with custom errors for both efficiency and safety.
 In the case of scripts and tests which currently use `require` frequently, they should be instead replaced with `assertEq` or similar `assert*` where appropriate, including a string as a revert message.
 This will allow for semgrep rules to more easily enforce the no `require` constraint.
-Custom errors should also include the contract name as a prefix, and `Error` as a suffix for clarity and consistency.
+Custom errors should also include the contract name as a prefix, followed by an underscore, and `Error` as a suffix for clarity and consistency.

 For example, under this new policy, the following statement inside of MIPS2.sol